×

 When we asked people living in Iceland about recreational activities, they mentioned:

 "Iceland offers a variety of recreational facilities for its residents to enjoy.
 Popular activities include hiking, camping, fishing, and horseback riding.
 There are also many opportunities for bird watching, whale watching, and other wildlife viewing.
 For those looking for a more leisurely activity, there are plenty of hot springs, geothermal pools, and spas to relax in.
 Iceland also has a vibrant nightlife, with many bars, clubs, and restaurants to explore.
-Additionally, there are numerous museums, galleries, and cultural centers to visit," commented one expat who moved to Iceland.
+Additionally, there are numerous museums, galleries, and cultural centers to visit," commented one expat living in Iceland.

 What is the weather like in Iceland?